Deven-Biehler/Deven-Biehler/README.md

 - Storing the extracted information in an online database for further analysis and retrieval.
 - Feel free to contribute to this project by suggesting improvements, reporting issues, or submitting pull requests.
 Your input is highly appreciated!

+### Anomalous User Detection on Reddit
+This project explores the detection of scams and malicious users on Reddit by leveraging Hypergraph Neural Networks (HGNNs) and Bag-of-Words (BoW) models.
+Traditional text classification methods often fail to capture intricate user interactions, making them ineffective against sophisticated scams and coordinated bot activities.
+Our approach models Reddit users, subreddits, and their interactions as a hypergraph, integrating textual features via BoW representations.

+Key contributions:
+- Hypergraph-based framework for capturing complex relationships in user interactions.
+- HGNN architecture that integrates text and structural features for anomaly detection.
+- Evaluation on a large Reddit dataset, demonstrating competitive performance against traditional classifiers.

+This research aims to advance anomaly detection in online communities while providing insights into evolving malicious behaviors.

 ## Contributions and Contact
 If you're interested in any of the projects mentioned above or have any questions, suggestions, or ideas, I would love to hear from you.
 Contributions are always welcome!
 You can reach out to me via email at deven.biehler@wsu.edu.